 (a) a degreed graduate

-(d) a student who completed at least one semester
+(b) a student who has completed any certificate program at CGU

 With one voice, the CGU Alumni Association brings together our Claremont Graduate University alumni in a “by alumni—for alumni” organization as we create a culture of pride, participation, and philanthropy that benefits individual members and aligns with today’s CGU.

 The Claremont Graduate University Alumni Association Board was created to develop one association for all CGU alumni.
 In addition to its being a voice for the alumni of the program from which they graduated, the board is also working on various initiatives to bring all alumni together.